ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 we'll soon see, what's going on is that for `price` to be `portable`, it has to see `annoying_bit_of_global_state` as `contended`, which disallows accessing it at all (since a `ref` is just a record with a single mutable field).
+-->

 ## A brief primer on `portable` and `contended`

+Firstly, `portable` and `contended` are _modes_.
 Like a type, a mode describes something about a name in an OCaml program.
 But whereas a type describes the *value* associated with a name, a mode instead describes the value's *circumstances.* This could be where it is in memory, who has access to it, or what can be done with it.
 If you've seen `@ local` **(link to doc)** or the older syntax `local_`, you've already encountered the `local` mode.

 <!-- you may know that a `local` value is
 limited in how long it can be accessed (typically not after the current function